Best Trekking Routes in Nepal

 Highlights of the Trek

-• Muktinath: An important pilgrimage site for both Hindus and Buddhists located at 3,800 meters.
-The temple and the eternal flame are significant spiritual highlights.
+• Muktinath: An important pilgrimage site for both Hindus and Buddhists, Muktinath is known for its 108 water spouts and eternal flame fed by natural gas underground.

 Annapurna Base Camp

-• Duration: Typically, the trek lasts about 7 to 12 days, depending on your starting point and the route taken.
+• Duration: The trek usually takes about 7 to 12 days, depending on the specific route and pace of trekking.

-• Best Season: The best times to undertake this trek are during the pre-monsoon season (March to May) and post-monsoon season (September to November) when the weather is stable and views are clear.
+• Best Time to Go: The optimal times for the ABC trek are during the spring (March to May) and autumn (September to November) months, when the weather is clear and dry, offering the best visibility and trekking conditions.

 Highlights of the Trek